mozillalives/heritage-videoplayer/README.md

 - then ran `update-rc.d announcements defaults`

 at this point, you should be able to restart the device and have it automatically start playing the video on boot

+# TODO

+- come up with maintenance plan
+- setup automated update cron
+- remote logging/status?
+- download videos from dropbox and restart service if new